apache/pulsar-site/docs/developers-landing.md

 ## Popular topics

-If you want to read top-viewed docs for developers, check out the following concepts, examples, and tutorials.
+If you want to read top-viewed documents for developers, check out the following concepts, examples, and tutorials.

 - [Pulsar concepts](concepts-messaging.md)
 - [Pulsar clients](client-libraries.md)